-We convene the Community Sponsorship Council, a representative body set up to give sponsors a forum to shape the Community Sponsorship programme.
+We also convene the Community Sponsorship Council, a representative body set up to give sponsors a forum to shape the Community Sponsorship programme.
 The Council feeds into our advocacy.

 When we are working on a particular issue, we send round surveys and invite people to get in touch to share their thoughts on the issue.
 Make sure you're signed up to receive our newsletter.